MacPython/statsmodels-wheels/README.md

 before triggering a build - see below.

-You will need write permission to the Github repository to trigger new builds on the Travis-CI interface.
+You will need write permission to the Github repository to trigger new builds.
 Contact us on the mailing list if you need this.

 You can trigger a build by:

-- making a commit to the `statsmodels-wheels` repository (e.g. with `git commit --allow-empty`); or
+- making a commit to the `statsmodels-wheels` repository (e.g. with `git commit --allow-empty`)
-- clicking on the circular arrow icon towards the top right of the Travis-CI page, to rerun the previous build.

 In general, it is better to trigger a build with a commit, because this makes a new set of build products and logs, keeping the old ones for